wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 ### Testing

+1. Dry-run

+   <pre><strong>kubectl create -f pod.yaml --dry-run=client</strong></pre>

 End-to-end tests by those who develop Kubernetes are coded in Ginko and Gomega (because Kubernets is written in Go).

 The Kubtest suite builds, stages, extracts, and brings up the cluster.
 After testing, it dumps logs and tears down the test rig.

+zzz

 ## Social